olilanz/mini-game/README.md

 ### Requirements

-We need [Node.js](https://nodejs.org) to install packages and to run scripts.
+The tooling is built around the Node Package Manager ([mpn](https://nodejs.org)).
+You need to get a recent version of npm in order to get going.

 ## Install and run